StefanVermeent/projectlog/README.md

 `projectlog` is a project workflow package geared towards empirical researchers.

-The two core aims of `projectlog` are:
+The three core aims of `projectlog` are:

 1. Help you to set up an R project structure following best practices.
 2. Help you to easily keep track of important points in your project,